Status Quo

 - Champion (Jeff Rich)

-- Climax Blue Band (Jeff Rich)
+- Climax Blue Band (John "Rhino Edwards and Jeff Rich)

-- Diesel (John Coghlan)
+- John Coghlan's Diesel (John Coghlan)

-- The Peter Framp[ton Band (Andy Bown)
+- The Peter Frampton Band (Andy Bown)

-- The Heard (Andy Bown)
+- The Herd (Andy Bown)

 - Honeybus (Peter Kircher)